na396/SGCP/README.md

 of interest for gene ontology (GO) enrichment step.`annotation_db` must be installed by user prior using `SGCP`.

-Here, are some important `annotation_db` along with its corresponding identifiers.
+Here, are some of the important `annotation_db` along with its corresponding identifiers.

 |organism                     | annotation_db  | gene identifier         |
 |:----------------------------|:--------------:|:---------------------   |